-Sometimes you need fast business funding to cover an emergency or to finance a new business opportunity.
-Online lenders and some traditional lenders can provide fast small business loans with a simplified application process and funding in a few or even the same business day.
+Sometimes, you need fast business funding to cover an emergency or to finance a new business opportunity.
+Online lenders and some traditional lenders can provide fast small business loans with a simplified application process.
+Fast business lenders typically fund within a few or even the same business day.

-However, fast small business funding options may come with less favorable terms, like shorter repayment periods or higher costs than traditional options, such as SBA or bank loans.
-Consider the pros and cons and what to look for when choosing a fast small business loan.
+But fast small business funding options may come with less favorable terms.
+For example, they may offer shorter repayment periods or higher costs than traditional options like SBA or bank loans.
+Consider the pros and cons and where to look for a fast business loan.

 Online lenders

-If you want the fastest option for small business funding, an online lender may be the best option.
+If you want the fastest option for small business funding, a business loan from an online lender may be the best option.
 These lenders require minimal documentation and use software to streamline the approval process.
 Not only can you get fast approval, but funding often occurs within 48 hours.

-For example, Fora Financial advertises funding in 24 to 72 hours after approval, while Triton Capital may be an option for fast equipment financing.
+For example, Fora Financial advertises funding within 24 to 72 hours after approval.
+But Triton Capital may be an option for fast equipment financing.
 Some business lines of credit even provide same-day funding.

 Pros